Fees and LAA Billing in Custody Note

 - Any additional attendance (for example, a bail review)

 Each entry has a start time, an end time, and a description.
 The total time is calculated automatically.
-Where a previous tab — such as the Consultation tab — already captured start and end times, those times are carried through to the Fees tab automatically, reducing duplication.
+Where a previous section — such as Consultation — already captured start and end times, those times are carried through to the Fees section automatically, reducing duplication.

 Telephone Advice

-Where the attendance included a period of telephone advice before physical attendance — which is separately claimable under the police station scheme — the Fees tab includes a distinct entry for this.
-Recording the time of the initial call and the duration of the telephone advice separately from attendance time ensures that the claim correctly reflects the work done.
+Where the attendance included a period of telephone advice before physical attendance — which is separately claimable under the police station scheme — telephone advice is recorded in its own dedicated form (the INVB workflow), and either claimed separately or aggregated into the matter at billing time.

 Exporting for Billing